avorapattanapong/CSV-Parser/Readme.md

 6. React app is created in Nextjs, which I do not have much experience with.
 With more time, I could optimize the setup and improve the performance, utilizing Nextjs.
 7. UI can be cleaned up a little more.
 8. Error handling on the UI is missing.
-9. Linting should be configured to help maintain code formatting
+9. Linting should be configured to help maintain code formatting.
+10. On the UI, when labeling record as warning or error, there should be validation of the time format.